Lee-CBG/catELMo/README.md

 ## Want to training your own catELMo on customed data?

 ## Want to fine-tune from our catELMo?
+You can download the weights of our catELMo from below links.

 ## Citation
 If you use this code or use our catELMo for your research, please cite our paper: